 I don’t believe therefore that it is the topic that needs considering, but the person’s identity with said topic.

-From an investment point of view we have potential for the same sort of ill-conceived and ultimately unprofitable thinking.
+From an investment point of view we have the potential for the same sort of ill-conceived and ultimately unprofitable thinking.
 Consider the statements – “I’m a buy and hold investor; I only buy growth stocks; I only believe in real estate as an investment”.
 The list can go on and on.
 The point is that all of these labels are potentially disastrous for our investments.
 There is a time and place for all of them and by labeling ourselves one thing or another irrespective of the fundamentals for any investment is plain dumb.

 The more we allow outside influences to define our identity, the more we close off our potential to view the world with tolerance and logic.
 It is clear that many people cannot think clearly about anything that forms part of their identity.
 In short, labeling ourselves makes us dumber not smarter.